nabeela08/gurps-csheets-app/docs/urs/urs.md

 <a name="sp3.1"></a>
 ### 3.1 Stakeholders

-- GURPS players and GMs
+- English Learners (students)

-- Tabletop RPG hobbyists
+- Teachers or content creators

-- Game designers using GURPS
+- Developers of frontend/mobile UI (E)

-- Developers and testers of the tool
+- Backend developers & database administrators

 <a name="sp3.2"></a>
 ### 3.2 Functional Requirements